CodeYourFuture/curriculum/common-content/en/module/tools/cat-2/index.md

 The comic and the man page contain some of the same information.

-The man page contains a lot more information too - it lists everything `cat` can do.
+The man page contains a lot more information too.
+The man page lists everything `cat` can do.
 The comic has targeted information for specific use-cases.

 Both can be useful.